vijaidjearam/blog/_posts/2025-02-26-windows-update-struck-due-to-SSL-error .md

 Source : [https://learn.microsoft.com/en-us/answers/questions/1571547/error-connecting-to-update-service-80072f8f](https://learn.microsoft.com/en-us/answers/questions/1571547/error-connecting-to-update-service-80072f8f)

 - Unable to update windows and its struck on a certain date
-- get-windowsupdatelog generated the logfile from etl files.
+- get-windowsupdatelog generated the log file from etl files.
 - The windows log points to the following error

 ```